 Narberth’s business district runs along a few streets that include Haverford, Forrest, Narberth and Essex Avenues.
 Shops are clustered together, evoking that small town neighborhood vibe.
 Essentials such as dry cleaning, a neighborhood grocery market, medical offices and the ever necessary PA Fine Spirits and Wine can be found in the center of town.
 Don’t miss the REEL Theater, which has survived since 1927 and is still thriving!

-We started our morning meeting up at Le Petite Mitron—it was hopping with “Narb” regulars!
+Start the morning at Little Blue Owl Bakery thats always hopping with “Narb” regulars!
 Fresh French pastries, made daily, line the cases.
 If you don’t have a sweet tooth like us check out this extensive list from Narberth Business Association (NBA) for more foodie favorites—from casual fare to take home meals.
 We love that there are a few pubs on the list to meet up with neighbors!

 Shopping in town means supporting Narberth local businesses and you’ll find an assortment dotting the district.
 We stopped into a woman-owned business, which is also a PHG client biz!
 Kimberley Bezak is co-owner of SHIFT, a refillery that offers sustainable goods and services.
 You bet we BYOC’d (bring your own container) and stocked up on laundry & dish soap and heavenly shower steamers.
-Currently, SHIFT resides in the American Family Market pop-up space but is moving to a permanent location in early summer.
-Sign up for the newsletter to stay up to date on the big move, advice to change your home habits and sustainable events in the area.
+Sign up for the newsletter to stay up to date on advice to change your home habits and sustainable events in the area.

 Community

 This small borough is not short on community activities.
 There is a group for just about anyone.
-Join the Narberth Community Theater and be a star.
+Join the Narberth Community Theater and be a star (their beloved theatre had a fire, but the show must go on, and they now pop up in various locations).
 If gardening is your jam, you may find your people at the Narberth Garden Club or the Co-op Gardens of Narberth.
 There is even a climate action group.

 The NBA (Narberth Business Association) hosts a number of festivals.
 One of the most well-known is the Narberth Dickens Festival.
 The streets come alive with Dickens characters roaming the streets, entertaining fairgoers.
 Booths line downtown offering themed food, hot toddies, a scavenger hunt for the kids and carriage rides for the family.
 Another favorite of ours is the NarBark Dog Parade.
 Our very own PHG pet Deuce Whipple has the honor of being the self-proclaimed winner of the parade (bestowed by his parents).
 Narberth loves a good city-wide scavenger hunt—with themes like Witches of Narberth and Great Narberth Leprechaun Hunt the kids are sure to become the next Sherlock Holmes.